jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 **Configuration**

-Whenever a new node gets launched by autoscaling, CP will fetch its details and show it in Project.
-It will also clean up the details of terminated node from the Project UI.
+Whenever a new node gets launched by autoscaling, CP will fetch its details and show it in Application.
+It will also clean up the details of terminated node from the Application UI.

 Node scaling can only be defined for Node Pools but can't be defined for Master Pool (First Node Pool).
 Other than the first Master pool scaling can be defined for all the node pools.